Moctezuma II: Planning and preparations

-Approximately in the year of 1503 (or 1507, after the conquest of Tototepec, according to historian Diego Durán), a massive battle occurred in Atlixco which was fought mainly against Huejotzingo, a kingdom which used to be one of the most powerful ones in the Valley of Mexico.
+Approximately in the year 1503 (or 1507, after the conquest of Tototepec, according to historian Diego Durán), a massive battle occurred in Atlixco which was fought mainly against Huejotzingo, a kingdom that used to be one of the most powerful ones in the Valley of Mexico.
 The war was provoked by Moctezuma himself, who wanted to go to war against Huejotzingo because it had been many months since the last war.
 The local rulers of the region accepted Moctezuma's proposal to wage this war.
-It was declared as a flower war, and the invitation to go to war was accepted by the people of Huejotzingo, Tlaxcala, Cholula and Tliliuhquitepec, a city-state nearby.
+It was declared as a flower war, and the invitation to go to war was accepted by the people of Huejotzingo, Tlaxcala, Cholula, and Tliliuhquitepec, a city-state nearby.
 The war was arranged to occur in the plains of Atlixco.
-Moctezuma went to the fight along with four or five of his brothers and a two of his nephews.
+Moctezuma went to the fight along with four or five of his brothers and two of his nephews.

 He named one of his brothers (or children, according to some sources), Tlacahuepan, as the main commander of the troops against the troops of Huejotzingo.
 He was assigned 100,000 troops to fight.
-Tlacahuepan decided to begin the fight by dividing the troops in three groups which would attack one after the other, the first being the troops from Texcoco, then from Tlacopan and lastly from Tenochtitlan.
+Tlacahuepan decided to begin the fight by dividing the troops into three groups which would attack one after the other, the first being the troops from Texcoco, then from Tlacopan, and lastly from Tenochtitlan.

 Battle

 He began by sending 200 troops to launch skirmishes against the Huexotzinca, but despite the large numbers and skirmishes, he was unable to break the enemy lines.
-The group of Texcoco suffered huge losses and once they were unable to fight they were put to take rest while the group from Tlacopan was sent.
-However, they weren't able to break the lines either.
+The group of Texcoco suffered huge losses and once they were unable to fight they were put to rest while the group from Tlacopan was sent.
+However, they were still unable to break the lines.
 The Tenochca group then advanced and pushed to aid the Tepanecs of Tlacopan, causing multiple casualties against the Huexotzinca, but the lines were still not broken as more reinforcements arrived.
 Eventually, Tlacahuepan saw himself surrounded, and though he initially resisted, he finally surrendered.
 Though the Huexotzinca wanted to take him alive, he asked to be sacrificed there on the battlefield, and so he was killed, and then the rest of the Mexica troops retreated.
 The result of this battle was considered humiliating for the empire.
 According to primary records, about 40,000 people were killed on both sides (possibly meaning that about 20,000 died on each side).
 Some important Mexica noblemen were also killed during the engagement, including Huitzilihuitzin (not to be confused with the tlatoani of this name), Xalmich and Cuatacihuatl.